 Can I claim homestead in one home and my spouse claim homestead in another home?

 - Employment or self-employment in another location.
-In this case, both spouses must be employed or self-employed and the places of employment or self-employment must be a least 50 miles apart.
-Additionally, the homesteads must be 50 miles apart;
+In this case, both spouses must be employed or self-employed and the places of employment or self-employment must be at least 50 miles apart.
+Additionally, the properties must be at least 50 miles apart (documentation of employment must be provided)

 - Other personal circumstances, not including intent to obtain two homestead classifications